linkspreed/General_Linkspreed/log.md

 # The long log :)

-## All changes that we will make from 07/12/2022 will appear here ...#
+## All changes that we will make from 07/12/2022 will appear here ...

+### 18.07.2022 (announcement LinkLab)
+ - Linklab now gets its own repository on Github

 ### 14.07.2022 (announcement Podhub)
  - Now Podhub is also using Cloudflare's technology